-The rows on the screen can be filtered or sorted by Connector ID and Name within each Meta Data Source group by clicking on the respective field.
-More information on grid filtering and sorting can be found here 140.
+The rows on the screen can be filtered or sorted by Connector ID, Name and Type(filtering only) within each Meta Data Source group by clicking on the respective field.
+More information on grid filtering and sorting can be found here144.